keepaliveit-staging/staging.keepaliveit.co.uk/_pages/index.markdown

                 <img class="lazy" data-src="assets/images/benefits/running.png"/>
                 <div class="item-title">Agile by nature</div>
                 <div class="item-description">We understand requirements can change rapidly and that a Waterfall
-                    project management methodology is no longer suitable for most companies.
+                    project management methodology is no longer suitable for the way most companies operate.
 We are committed to working with you to develop your Agile strategy to maximise your business value.
                 </div>
                 </div>